bkil/decencast/doc/plan.md

 * resale equipment with a markup: FM transmitter for home or automotive use, speakers, headphones, cables, powerbanks, phones, modems, USB chargers, loans
 * sponsorship subscription that provides a small cellular data plan (while subscribed) and hardware (from loan)
+* possibly offer a type of 2-for-1 subscription with which one may sponsor the hardware of one in need as well as their own

 ## Hardware